SE-UP/RSE-UP/_sources/chapters/getting_started.md

 Our project will contain a few standard files that should be present in every research software project, open source or otherwise:

 -   `README` includes basic information on our project.
+We'll add it in Section on including a [README](https://se-up.github.io/RSE-UP/chapters/introduction/documentation.html#readme-files)
      We'll create it in Chapter [Git Advanced](https://se-up.github.io/RSE-UP/chapters/git_advanced.html), and extend it in Chapter [Packaging](https://se-up.github.io/RSE-UP/chapters/python_packaging.html).

 -   `LICENSE` is the project's license.
-We'll add it in Section on including a [license](https://se-up.github.io/RSE-UP/chapters/working_in_teams.html#include-a-license).
+We'll add it in Section on including a [license](https://se-up.github.io/RSE-UP/chapters/working_in_teams.html#software).

 -   `CONTRIBUTING` explains how to contribute to the project.
 We'll add it in [here](https://se-up.github.io/RSE-UP/chapters/working_in_teams.html#make-all-this-obvious-to-newcomers).